Human rights in Saudi Arabia: Political prisoners

-Protests and sit-ins have been calling for political prisoners to be released took place during the 2011–2012 Saudi Arabian protests in many cities throughout Saudi Arabia, with security forces firing live bullets in the air on 19 August 2012 at a protest at al-Ha'ir Prison.
+Protests and sit-ins calling for political prisoners to be released took place during the 2011–2012 Saudi Arabian protests in many cities throughout Saudi Arabia, with security forces firing live bullets in the air on 19 August 2012 at a protest at al-Ha'ir Prison.
 As of 2012, recent estimates of the number of political prisoners in Mabahith prisons range from an estimate of zero by the Ministry of Interior to 30,000 by the UK-based Islamic Human Rights Commission and the BBC.

-Allegedly Khashoggi was not the only dissident on Saudi's list to be abducted.
+Allegedly, Khashoggi was not the only dissident on Saudi's list to be abducted.
 Another Saudi prince, Khaled bin Farhan al-Saud, living in exile in Germany, told The Independent that a similar kidnapping was planned against him by the Saudi authorities 10 days prior.
 "Over 30 times the Saudi authorities have told me to meet them in the Saudi embassy but I have refused every time.
 I know what can happen if I go into the embassy.
 Around 10 days before Jamal went missing they asked my family to bring me to Cairo to give me a cheque.
 I refused," said Saud.
-Five other royals, grandsons of King Abdul-Aziz were detained, when they raised their voice about Khashoggi's disappearance.
+Five other royals, grandsons of King Abdul-Aziz, were detained, when they raised their voices about Khashoggi's disappearance.

 In August 2018, a prominent Saudi cleric, Ahmed al-Amari, was detained by the Saudi authorities over the allegations of being associated with scholar and Saudi royal family critic Safar al-Hawali.
 Amari was held in solitary confinement since then.
 In January 2019, Amari died suffering a brain hemorrhage.